Skip to main content

 Unkey Deploy is currently in private beta.
 To get access, reach out on Discord or email support@unkey.com.

-The subject determines how the Sentinel groups requests for counting:
+The identifier determines how the Sentinel groups requests for counting:

-Header valueLimit by a specific request header (for example, X-Tenant-Id)
+Header valueLimit by a specific request header (for example, X-Tenant-Id).
+Use only when the header is set by a trusted upstream.

-Authenticated subjectLimit by the authenticated Principal’s subject field
+Authenticated subjectLimit by the authenticated Principal’s subject field.
+Requires an authentication policy earlier in the list.

-Source fieldLimit by a field from the Principal’s source (for example, source.key.meta.org_id for per-organization limits)
+Principal fieldLimit by a dotted-path field from the Principal (for example, source.key.meta.org_id for per-organization limits).
+Requires an authentication policy earlier in the list.

 Response headers